anttonalberdi/bamse/README.md

     - 1-Primertrimmed/RUN2/SAMPLEB_1.fastq
     - 1-Primertrimmed/RUN2/SAMPLEB_2.fastq

+In the case of adaptor-based libraries, the split files will look like this:

+- 1-Primertrimmed
+  - 1-Primertrimmed/RUN1
+    - 1-Primertrimmed/RUN1/SAMPLEA_1.fastq
+    - 1-Primertrimmed/RUN1/SAMPLEA_1.rev.fastq
+    - 1-Primertrimmed/RUN1/SAMPLEA_2.fastq
+    - 1-Primertrimmed/RUN1/SAMPLEA_2.rev.fastq

 #### Filtered folder
 This folder contains the quality-trimmed and length-filtered paired reads.
 Files are organised by run as specified in the input file.
 Note that if the project has many samples this folder can occupy considerable space in the computer.